lib.debug: debugging functions

 lib.debug.traceFnSeqN

-Trace the input and output of a function f
+Trace the input and output of a function f named name,

-both down to depth
+both down to depth.

 This is useful for adding around a function call, to see the before/after of values as they are transformed.